LukePhairatt/SDC-PathPlanning-Project1-T3/README.md

 ### Experiment and Result
-The result video is experimented with the weight factors as in constant.h.
+The result video is experimented with the weight factors as defined in "constant.h".
 The trajectory is a 50-points path with a 0.02 timestep (1 second path).
 The other safety related parameters are